Vulnerability Fixation

 • Click on the Disable button

-• Confirm that your FrontPage extensions have been disabled then click on the Cancel button
+• Confirm that FrontPage extensions are disabled

-Other preventive action to take:
+Other preventive actions:

-• Secure user accounts.
+• Secure user accounts

 • Set proper permissions